ravgotrasahil/ravgotrasahil.github.io/content/teaching/_index.md

     <h3 class="course-title">ECO 395M: Time Series Econometrics</h3>
     <p class="course-meta">Graduate | Spring 2024, Spring 2025, Spring 2026</p>
     <p class="course-description">
-      This graduate course provides a rigorous treatment of time-series econometrics for empirical macroeconomics and finance.
-The course emphasizes stochastic processes, trend-cycle decompositions, stationarity and persistence, likelihood-based estimation, forecasting, volatility modeling, cointegration, structural VARs, impulse-response analysis, local projections, nonlinear dynamics, state-space systems, Kalman filtering, and Bayesian estimation of DSGE models.
-Particular attention is given to identification, inference, and the translation of econometric objects into economically interpretable dynamic responses.
+      This course provides a survey of the theory and application of time series methods in econometrics.
+Topics include univariate stationary and non-stationary models, trend-cycle decomposition, forecasting and forecast evaluation, cointegration and error correction, vector autoregressions with structural identification, local projections, and nonlinear models including structural breaks and Markov-switching dynamics.
+The course also covers state-space representations, Kalman filtering, maximum likelihood estimation, and Bayesian estimation of dynamic stochastic general equilibrium (DSGE) models.
+Emphasis is placed on identification, inference, and the translation of econometric methods into economically interpretable results.
+Empirical applications are drawn primarily from macroeconomics and finance.
     </p>
     <p class="research-buttons">
       <a class="research-btn" href="/uploads/395msyllabus.pdf" target="_blank" rel="noopener">Spring 2026 Syllabus</a>